lut0pia/raccoon/docs/README.md

 # Editors

 Raccoon tools exist in windows that can be moved and resized.
 Their layout is saved in your local storage.

-## Bin Browser

-The bin browser allows you to `Save` and `Load` bins, usually from the local storage (a persistent storage space in your browser).
-It can also be used to `Download` the current bin into a `.rcn.json` file that you can then upload through the file input.
-Share it with your friends!

 ## Virtual Machine